LORELAI: Ugh, Jess, let me give you a little advice. The whole ‘my parents don’t get me’ thing, I’ve been there.

 JESS: You have, huh?

 Lorelai follows Jess again, and for the third time finds him doing something in her house on the sly.
-This time, it’s taking a beer from her fridge on the back porch.
+This time, it’s taking a beer from her fridge.

 It’s hard not to have some sympathy with Jess here, because Lorelai is very patronising saying that “she’s been there”.
 Yes, she was a smartass, misunderstood, and misbehaving teenager like Jess, but their lives were hardly parallel.